Lost in Transmission: An Information-Theoretic Account of Unsupervised Software Traceability: Empirical Design

-\textit{Experimental Setup.} \tabref{tab:experiments} summarize the experiments depending on the evaluation system testbed, model pretrain parameters, and IR link type.
-Each configuration is evaluated using both vectorization types word2vec and doc2vec.
-Our base experiment \exbase compresses the use of a pretrained model with Java and Python sources using conventional preprocessing to recover the requirement.
-Each experiment aims to introduce a perturbation and measure to what extent the perturbation affects the entropy level.
-Therefore, the experiments \exfirst and \exsecond variate on the preprocessing tokenizer bpe8k and bpe32k respectively.
-The \exthird uses conventional preprocessing but uses a pretrained model with a Wikipedia dataset.
-Finally, \exfourth variates on the evaluation testbeds using the same model at the \exbase.
+\textit{Experimental Setup.} \tabref{tab:performance} summarizes our experiments in three dimensions: the evaluation system testbed, the model pretraining parameters, and the IR link type.
+Each configuration is evaluated using both vectorization techniques \wv and \dv.
+Our baseline experiment, \exbase, uses a model pretrained in Java and Python sources with conventional preprocessing to recover requirement links.
+The remaining experiments each introduce a single perturbation and measure its effect on the entropy level.
+Specifically, \exfirst and \exsecond vary the preprocessing tokenizer, using bpe8k and bpe32k, respectively. \exthird retains conventional preprocessing but replaces the pretraining corpus with Wikipedia.
+Finally, \exfourth varies the evaluation testbeds while keeping the same model as \exbase.

-\textit{Metrics.} To evaluate the formulated RQs, we used our previously described datasets to include the traceability corpora from industry and research and introduced unsupervised machine learning models for predicting traceability links.
-Each corpus has multiple types of software artifacts as sources and targets such as requirements, test cases, and source code, as well as their ground truth links.
-To calculate the different information metrics, we used the Python library dit, which is a popular library for discrete information theory.
-We need to inform requirements or source artifacts to enhance information content to match target artifacts.
-The next sub-sections explain the metrics to answer each RQ.
+\textit{Metrics.} To address the formulated research questions, we leveraged the previously described datasets, which cover traceability corpora drawn from both industry and academic research, and introduced unsupervised machine learning models to predict traceability links.
+Each corpus contains multiple types of software artifacts as sources and targets; including requirements, test cases, and source code, together with their ground-truth links.
+The various information-theoretic metrics (\ie informativeness) were computed using DIT~\cite{dit}, a widely used Python library for discrete information theory.
+Our approach uses the information content of the source artifacts (\eg requirements, pull requests, use cases) to match them against target artifacts (\ie code).
+The following sub-sections describe the specific metrics used to answer each research question.